ryanckhung/react-nginx-docker-demo/README.md

 ### `docker container ls`

+7. log into the contrainer

+### `docker run -it ryanhung/react-nginx-docker-demo bash`

-7. to stop the container
+8. to stop the container

 ### `docker stop web_server`

 ### `docker rm web_server`

-8. push to Docker Hub and run in other machine
+9. push to Docker Hub and run in other machine

 ### `docker login`

 ### `docker push ryanckhung/react-nginx-docker-demo`

 ### `docker run -p 8088:80 ryanckhung/react-nginx-docker-demo`